 Before the internet the prices of rare books, not just Tolkien’s, were available to the public through dealer catalogues, auction results and some fan clubs.
 These were generally regional or national and buying a book from the other side of the globe was not common, except for the very valuable, museum standard copies.
 As information is inherently out of date as soon as it is printed, there could be a variety of prices for the very same book.
 Historically the most recent, highest selling price became the new benchmark.
 As regards very rare copies, however, so few came on to the market that values could be seen to jump or fall significantly since the last sale, months or years previously.

 The internet changed two things in the world of books and collectibles.
 Firstly, one could now see the world-wide availability of items of a certain standard or with particular features.
 Secondly, one could see current asking prices.
-With a click of a button, the buyer can instantly see the quality and current price of a title, but also the seller could adjust their prices instantly.
+With a click of a button, the buyer could instantly see the quality and current price of a title, but also the seller could adjust their prices instantly.
 It created a “live” market.
 This aspect has contributed to a move away from auctions and the reliability of prices at auction.
 I was asked some time ago by a major dealer “did I adjust my prices real time”?
 The answer was “of course, why not?”.
-For a general rare book dealer with thousands of books in stock, its not practical to adjust prices of individual titles weekly or daily.
+For a general rare book dealer with thousands of books in stock, it is not practical to adjust prices of individual titles weekly or daily.
 This has led to specialisation by dealers.
-The fundamental feature any market in collectibles is that value is only what someone will pay.
+The fundamental feature of any market in collectibles is that their value is only what someone will pay.
 Trying to determine the current value of a book is now harder than ever.

 One of the things I noticed in earlier internet days, when one rare book came on the internet market, five more did at the same time!
 Suddenly sellers were competing and forcing their own values down due to over- supply, generally by inexperienced new or one-off sellers.
 Once this flood of copies sold, it was months or even years before the same book came on the market again, and then at a much higher price due to scarcity.
 Knowing past market activity and supply is therefore as important as knowing current and predicted market values.

-This means that for rare books in high demand, the current price is likely to be what they will be worth at some point in the future, demand and supply being consistent in the meantime.
-Markets in popular collectibles act more like commodity markets as regards price trends, both being volatile due to speculation, but also subject to fundamental forces.
+To err on the side of caution in a real time market, sellers ‘price forward’ their rare stock values more than ever to avoid selling too cheaply.
+Why?
+Not because they are greedy but because to stay in business they have to pay more to supply the same book in an increasingly popular market, often competing with their own customers in a purchase.This means that for rare books in high demand, the current price is likely to be what they will be worth at some point in the future, demand and supply being consistent in the meantime.
+Markets in popular collectables act more like commodity markets as regards price trends, both being volatile due to speculation, but also subject to fundamental forces.
 Both buyers and sellers can be caught out by the same uncertainty and unpredictability.
 Sometimes I get a bargain; sometimes I pay too much.
 The ability to predict the market is more important than ever.
 However, knowing what you are buying is equally vital.

 The internet has revealed that conventional wisdom about very rare books and their scarcity is not fact but simply knowledge that has become accepted because it came from a good source and has never been challenged.
 Most information on rare books is based on the printing technology or details provided by the publisher at the time.
 This is an aid to identifying true first editions but is not necessarily critical to value; it is interesting, but irrelevant.
 The publishers’ printed descriptions, whose trade terminology was unique to the printing of books at the time, is now redundant.
 Several good photos can tell you everything you need to know.